 As I mentioned before, as creatives it’s very easy for us to get down on ourselves.
-Sometimes it’s good to step back and take stock in the things that you have accomplished and allow yourself to spend a little time there.
+Sometimes it’s good to step back and take stock of the things that you have accomplished and allow yourself to spend a little time there.
 Keep your eyes on the prize and chase those dreams.
 Just make sure you are realistic with yourself about your goals.
 Be willing to put in the work and time to make your dreams come true.
 Making music is the easy part.
+How will you make a living doing what you love?
 What are you going to do with it?
 How are you going to get it out there?
 How are you going to get it heard by the people you want to hear it?
 They’re not easy questions, and there are no right or wrong answers.
 Sometimes it’s trial and error until you find something that works for you.
 Sometimes you just get lucky.
 Dreams don’t come true from only wishing on a star.
-You have to put in the work to see them through.
+You must put in the work to see them through.

 DO YOU HAVE ANY ADVICE FOR YOUNG ARTISTS AND MUSICIANS JUST STARTING THEIR CAREERS, BASED ON WHAT YOU'VE EXPERIENCED?